-Learning any language can be an invaluable asset that opens the door to a new culture and consequently many travellers to South America, particularly those on extended overland trips, spend some time studying in language schools.
-My aim here is to compare and contrast my experiences in Buenos Aires, Argentina and Sucre, Bolivia to give prospective students/ travellers an idea of what to be aware of and to expect.
+Learning any language can be an invaluable asset that opens the door to a new culture.
+Consequently, many travellers to South America, particularly those on extended overland trips, spend some time studying in language schools.
+The aim here is to compare and contrast my experiences in Buenos Aires (Argentina) and Sucre (Bolivia).
+This should give prospective students/ travellers an idea of what to be aware of and to expect.

-Vamos, Buenos Aires: Originally, I was booked to have a group class in the morning and a private class in the afternoon.
-However, the only other student in the morning class hurt his leg, so I ended up having a morning private class.
+Vamos, Buenos Aires: Originally, I paid for a group class in the morning and a private class in the afternoon.
+However, the only other student in the morning class hurt his leg, so I ended up doing a morning private class.
 Also, they arranged a homestay close to the school (breakfast and evening meals were included).

-Pro: The school had a very social vibe and arranged evening activities on Wednesday.
+Pro: The school had a very social vibe and they arranged evening activities on Wednesday.

 Con: Buenos Aires is a lot more expensive than Bolivia.

 Academia Andina, Sucre: Due to cheaper cost, I only booked individual private lessons.
-The teachers were experienced and focused on providing comprehensive one to one tuition.
-The school arranged a homestay and all meals were provided.
+The experienced teachers focused on providing comprehensive one to one tuition.
+The school arranged a homestay that included all meals.
 When one teacher became ill there was no difficulty finding an equally competent replacement.

 Pro: The school is small and provides individualized tuition at excellent prices.

-Con: Although activities were arranged on Fridays, it was quiet and did not really have a social vibe.
+Con: Although there were activities on Fridays, it was quiet and did not really have a social vibe.